jamesmontemagno/Xamarin.Plugins/Permissions/readme.txt

 Permissions Readme

 Changelog:
-[1.1.5]
+[1.1.6]
+-Fix for checking photos permission on iOS #192 [1.1.5]
   -Fix odd instance where can't check manifest because current activity is null, now use application context.
   -If Activity is null when requesting then go ahead and return list of unknown permissions